pierrelegall/eavi/README.md

 - it **automatically cross the ancestors list (classes in the hierarchy and included modules)** to find a matching visit method (like a statically typed language does thanks to method overloading)
 - it **works without polluting visitable objects interface** with an `accept` method (not possible with a statically typed language like `C++` or `Java`); consequently it does not require to explicitly set visited objects visitable
-- it allows class instance visitors (when `Eavi::Base` is included) and singleton visitors (when `Eavi::Base` is extended), all-in-one
+- it allows class instance visitors (when `Eavi::Visitor` is included) and singleton visitors (when `Eavi::Visitor` is extended), all-in-one
 - it comes with its own little internal Domain-Specific Language (see code examples below)
 - it raises a custom error (`Eavi::NoVisitMethodError`, a subtype of `NoMethodError`) if no visit method match the object type